Azure-Samples/communication-services-ios-quickstarts/ui-library-quick-start/README.md

 # iOS Quick Starts

-Quick starts provide a quick example on how easy it is to integrate Azure Communication Services into your own app
+Quick starts provide a quick example on how easy it is to integrate Azure Communication Services into your own app.

 ## Calling